 - Dahlia – The dahlia flower is known for its spiky, layered petals and large heads.
 Dahlias are great on their own or alongside other big flowers like Gerbera daisies.
 Their most popular colors include fuchsia, pink, orange and red.

-- Nigella – The nigella is a uniquely-cut flower that will make any bouquet more interesting.
-Although the Nigella in this bouquet is white, nigella are more commonly blue (referred to as “Love-in-a-Mist”).
-Nigella are commonly given as gifts to crushes.
+- Nigella – The Nigella is a uniquely-cut flower that will make any bouquet more interesting.
+Although the Nigella in this bouquet is white, Nigella is more commonly blue (referred to as “Love-in-a-Mist”).
+Nigella is commonly given as gifts to crushes.

 A more modern and subtle take on this bouquet is perfect for the modern bride or a sophisticated colleague.
 The soft and light pinks coupled with the whites in this bouquet can add a serene ambiance to any coffee table or desktop.
 The Queen Anne’s lace adds a calming touch to this muted bouquet.

 - Hydrangea – These flowers are known for their large blooms and fantastic aroma.
 White hydrangeas symbolize purity and grace and are popular wedding bouquet flowers.
 Hydrangeas are also great for adding volume.